opatil31/oudiffusion/README.md

 **Synthesis:** Across all three vector-valued processes the conv-U-Net + uniform-$k$ $\varepsilon$-MSE pair errs specifically in *temporal structure*, decay rates, phases, long-horizon coherence, while matching marginal power almost everywhere.
 In five separately documented instances the training loss sat on its analytic floor while sample-space instruments measured biases between $z=+3$ and $z=+30$: the loss is a necessary diagnostic and a blind one, and the oracle plus replication-calibrated statistics are the operative instruments.
 This is the underlying idea of generated transients decorrelate too fast, which motivates measurement for long-context denoiser architectures and the baseline that autoregressive-rollout experiments on these same processes should be judged against.

 ## 6. Quickstart
+I'd suggest making a venv first and then activating it and doing the following:
 ```bash
 pip install -r requirements.txt              # numpy, torch, matplotlib